 The best teachers reach all their students by giving the whole class a great experience.
-But they change up the material a bit for each student so everyone learns at their own pace.
+But they change up the material a bit for each student.
+Everyone learns at their own pace.

 Individualized instruction focuses on the needs of the individual student.
 Teaching is specific and targets one need at a time.
 This teaching method can be used on its own, or it can be part of differentiated teaching.
 Some students who receive individualized instruction need teachers to help them understand and learn.
 Other students using the same teaching method can skip topics they already know and go on to advanced information.

-Special education is a great example of individualized instruction.
+is a great example of individualized instruction.
 Students who receive special education services have an Individualized Education Program (IEP).
-Through an IEP, the school can meet their individual needs and provide accommodations just for them.
+Through an IEP, the school can meet their individual needs and provide just for them.